Dashboard

 server:

-port: 8080
+port: 9090

+---To disable the server entirely, pass --port 0.
 For the full server extension schema, see WORKFLOW.md configuration reference.

-Network access¶
+Network access

-Sortie binds to 127.0.0.1 only.
-The dashboard is accessible on the machine where Sortie is running — not from other hosts on the network.
+Sortie binds to 127.0.0.1 by default.
+The dashboard is accessible on the machine where Sortie is running - not from other hosts on the network.
 This is intentional: Sortie is a local orchestration tool, and the dashboard is a local monitoring surface.

 For production monitoring across multiple hosts, use the Prometheus /metrics endpoint with a Prometheus server and Grafana dashboards.
 Prometheus is built for aggregated, historical, alertable monitoring - the dashboard is not.